List of Nebraska state prisons

-Nebraska's Hastings Correctional Center was opened in 1987, served as a prison for the U.S. government U.S. Immigration and Customs Enforcement from 2002 through 2005, then was subsequently closed.
+Nebraska's Hastings Correctional Center was opened in 1987, served as a prison for United States Immigration and Customs Enforcement (ICE) from 2002 through 2005, and then was subsequently closed.

 The state of Nebraska does not have private prisons.
 The state's Private Prison Contracting Act of 2001 spells out that any "private prison contractor shall not accept or house federal inmates or inmates from another state."